What happens if my circumstances change during a personal insolvency procedure?

 If the windfall happens to be more than the amount you owe, you should be able to retain the excess money.
 The situation can be a little more complex if you have lost your job and the money is part of a redundancy package, however, as your ongoing ability to work and make monthly repayments from wages will need to be factored in.

 Scotland Debt Solutions provides confidential and independent debt advice to people in Scotland.
-We operate from four offices around Scotland – in Glasgow, Edinburgh, Dundee and Aberdeen – and have a team of debt experts ready to help.
+We operate from five offices around Scotland – in Glasgow, Edinburgh, Dundee, Aberdeen and Inverness – and have a team of debt experts ready to help.
 Call us for a same-day meeting to discuss your situation.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]